Theo Todman's Web Page - Notes Pages

 - Master Points:

-- That makes me a National Master.
-My next milestone8 will be to achieve Premier National Master status (40,000 LPs, including 100 GPs) – so comfortably there as far as GPs are concerned, but still a long way to go for local points.
+- That makes me a Premier National Master.
+My next milestone8 will be to achieve Life Master status (60,000 LPs, including 150 GPs) – so quite a long way to go!
+Achievable as far as GPs are concerned, but I’m not sure where all those LPs will come from.

 - EBU Grading: